Georgia Southern University mapped out & launched more than 50 co curricular learning pathways through Modern Campus Involve within just a few months.

 Increased Student Buy-In

-Essentially, Presence has helped the team at Georgia Southern University organize the buffet by nutritional benefits so that students can build their own custom, filling meals.
+Essentially, Involve has helped the team at Georgia Southern University organize the buffet by nutritional benefits so that students can build their own custom, filling meals.

 Make data-informed decisions to reach and engage more students in close partnership with offices all across campus